malvikasharan/Software_carpentry_EMBL/python_session-1.md

 ```
 my_dict()
 ```

-- Key and value are separated by a colon (:)
+A dictionary contains a list with key-value pairs, where a key and its value are separated by a colon (:)
-- A list with key-value pairs are created as

 ```
 my_dict = {‘Key_1’: ‘Val_1’}
 ```

 ##Excercise - 5

-- Create a dictionary with key-value pairs
+Create a dictionary with key-value pairs
 ```
 my_dict = {‘name’ : ‘Khaleesi’, ‘age’ : 20}
 ```
-- Access value by a key
+Access value by a key
 ```
 my_dict[‘name’]
 ```